MicrosoftDocs/microsoft-academic-services/academic-services/graph/reference-data-schema.md

 > [!NOTE]
 >
 > - Arnab Sinha, Zhihong Shen, Yang Song, Hao Ma, Darrin Eide, Bo-June (Paul) Hsu, and Kuansan Wang.
 2015.
 An Overview of Microsoft Academic Service (MA) and Applications.
 In Proceedings of the 24th International Conference on World Wide Web (WWW '15 Companion).
-ACM, New York, NY, USA, 243-246.
-DOI=http://dx.doi.org/10.1145/2740908.2742839
+ACM, New York, NY, USA, 243-246, doi: 10.1145/2740908.2742839
 >
-> - K. Wang et al., “A Review of Microsoft Academic Services for Science of Science Studies”, Frontiers in Big Data, 2019, doi: 10.3389/fdata.2019.00045
+> - K. Wang et al., “A Review of Microsoft Academic Services for Science of Science Studies”, Frontiers in Big Data, 2019, doi: 10.3389/FDATA.2019.00045

 ## Entity Relationship Diagram